MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wlan/element-ssid.md

 ---
-Description: SSID
+Description: Contains the SSID for a WLAN.
-MS-HAID: WLAN.element\_SSID
-MSHAttr:
-- PreferredSiteName:MSDN
-- PreferredLib:/library/windows/apps
 Search.Product: eADQiWindows 10XVcnh
 title: SSID
 ms.assetid: 0773526f-0046-4e2c-8972-53872dd76a83